msimms/Vault/README.md

 ## Major Features

-* Uses iCloud Drive to sync across devices.
+* Uses the iCloud Drive to sync across devices.
 The vault is stored as a collection of encrypted files that are written to the user's iCloud Drive.
 * A password generator to encourage using different passwords for each account.
 * Importing of existing data from 1pif files.
 Other formats may be added as necessary.
 * Biometric authentication is available to open a vault with Touch ID or Face ID.
 When using biometric authentication the vault password is stored in the iCloud Keychain and returned by the operating system when biometric authentication succeeds.